knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

       You find tips for adding a new environment further below.

 2. After you have finished working on your feature:
-    * merge the devel branch to your branch and
-    * run the testing script `run_testing.sh`.
+    * Run the testing script `run_testing.sh`.
 The script will create a folder testing_logs where all test results are stored.
     * Go through all logs and see if there are errors.
 If there are errors, fix them.
-3. If all errors are fixed, check if there are new updates on devel.
-    * If there are, goto 2.
-    * Else: merge your branch to devel.
-Done.

 ## Tips for adding a new environment